 If you do not receive any warning about the job loss, the need to act quickly is of paramount importance.
 Several issues need to be considered right off the bat, including whether or not you’re able to find help with paying a mortgage when unemployed.

-Make your mortgage repayments your priority
+Make your mortgage repayments your priority.

 What should I do first if I lose my job?

-Talk to your mortgage provider
+Talk to your mortgage provider.

-Check if your mortgage covers repayments through job loss
+Check if your mortgage covers repayments through job loss.

 Whether it’s a benefit of your job, a private policy or a feature of your home loan, payment protection insurance could cover repayments for a period.
 These policies cover you for redundancy, so they should be your first port of call.
 However, most of these policies have a time limit, so you need to claim as quickly as possible.

-Job loss – check if you’re entitled to benefits
+Job loss – check if you’re entitled to benefits.

 Qualifying criteria for Support for Mortgage Interest

-You must qualify for certain benefits to get help with your mortgage interest payments:
+It would help if you qualified for certain benefits to get help with your mortgage interest payments: